AveraSD/CancerTrialMatch/README.md

 # CancerTrialMatch

-TrialCurate, TrialEdit, TrialBrowse are the three shiny interfaces to curate, edit and search clinical trials.
+TrialCurate, TrialEdit, TrialBrowse are the three shiny apps to curate, edit and search clinical trials.

-The source code for the three shiny interfaces: TrialCurate, TrialEdit, TrialBrowse are available at
+The source code for the three shiny apps: TrialCurate, TrialEdit, TrialBrowse are available at

 [TrialCurate] (https://github.com/AveraSD/CancerTrialMatch/TrialCurate)